rm-controls/rm_controllers/robot_state_controller/README.md

 ## Overview

-Robot_state_controller uses the URDF specified by the parameter robot_description and the joint positions from the topic joint_states to calculate the forward kinematics of the robot and publish the results via tf, and reading the external incoming tf and manage maintenance.
+The robot_state_controller uses the URDF specified by the parameter robot_description and the joint positions from the `hardware_interface::JointStateInterface` to calculate the forward kinematics of the robot and publish the results via tf, and reads and manages the external incoming tf.

 **keywords:** ROS, urdf, transformation, joint